YairHalberstadt/fluentlang/README.md

 4. Improve syntax error recovery.
 Currently we discard the entire file if it contains a syntax error.
 Thats a really bad strategy for an IDE.
 5. Look into APIs for code completion, syntax highlighting, etc.
 6. Come up with design proposals for: Discrimated Unions, Generics, error handling (exceptions?, result types?)
+    - Design proposals should be created as issues on this repository with the heading "Proposal:".
+E.g. "Proposal: design for Discriminated Unions".